javipalanca/simfleet/docs/develop.rst

 In the course of the `REQUEST` protocol, the request of a taxi service made by a Passenger agent is answered by one (or several) Taxi agents, each of which offering the Passenger their conditions to perform such service.
-The goal of the strategy behavior of a Passenger agent is to select the best of these taxi service proposals, according to its needs or preferences (e.g., to be picked up faster, to get the nearest available taxi, to get the cheapest service, etc.).
+The goal of the strategy behavior of a Passenger agent is to select the best of these taxi service proposals, according to its needs and/or preferences (e.g., to be picked up faster, to get the nearest available taxi, to get the cheapest service, etc.).